somniasum/r3sh/README.md

 # Welcome to r3sh (Rice-3-sh)

 This project is intended to be an automated config script.
 Currently works well with Arch Linux, i3.
+Working on Fedora too.

 ## Installation